-With two different pathways: Fabrication and Welding and Maintenance Operative, this apprenticeship will help get your career started in the engineering industry.
+With three different pathways: Fabrication and Welding, Machining and Maintenance, this apprenticeship will help get your career started in the engineering industry.

 Engineering Operatives are predominantly involved in engineering operations which are key to the success of the Manufacturing and Engineering sector allowing employers to grow their business while developing a work force with the relevant skills and knowledge to enhance the sustain the sector.